Anchors and modality¶

 spatioTemporalAnchoragainst a video frame interpolates the keyframed box (linear, step, or cubic) and crops to it, so an object track resolves to a dense box over its span.
 The interpolation uses the frame'sindexas the time argument, which stands in for the frame's temporal position rather than its millisecond timestamp.

-the anchor object to find its single set variant, and if it is handed a
+the anchor object to find its single set variant.
+Given a bare variant

-bare variant model instead of the wrapper it infers the kind from the
+model instead of the wrapper, it infers the kind from the model's fields

-The type signature reflects the breadth of targets.
 An anchor target is a string (text), a tuple of strings (tokens), an audio buffer, a signal buffer, a video frame, or a bounding box, and the resolver returns one of the same.
-A mismatch between the anchor kind and the target type raises rather than guessing, and an undeterminable anchor kind raises too.
+A mismatch between the anchor kind and the target type raises rather than guessing, as does an undeterminable anchor kind.
 The modality decoders themselves (audio, video, neural) live behind optional extras and supply the buffer types and the slicing math.
 The resolver is the layer that turns an anchor into the right call.

-entry point that turns a media record (a blob or an externalUri) into
+turns a media record (a blob or an externalUri) into a MediaHandle

-a MediaHandle holding the raw bytes plus typed metadata.
-Both are
+holding the raw bytes plus typed metadata.
+Both are exported from

-exported from lairs.media alongside resolve_anchor.
-A handle's decoded
+lairs.media alongside resolve_anchor.
+A handle's decoded bytes feed

-bytes feed the modality decoders that produce the audio buffer, signal
+the modality decoders, which produce the audio buffer, signal buffer, or

-Layers carries heavy, heterogeneous modalities, and a generic tabular dataset library cannot express the relationship between an annotation and the audio sample window or video frame crop it refers to.
-The anchor is what makes that relationship uniform: every annotation, regardless of modality, attaches through the same object, and one resolver turns it into the concrete slice.
-Because every modality reduces to (target) plus (anchor), the per-modality code stays small and the rest of the system (the dataset API, the Arrow flattening, and the integration adapters) binds to the single resolver rather than to five modality-specific paths.
+A generic tabular dataset library does not by itself encode the relationship between an annotation and the audio sample window or video frame crop it refers to.
+The anchor supplies a uniform relation: every annotation attaches through the same object, and one resolver turns that anchor into a concrete slice.
+For resolution, each modality thus reduces to (target) plus (anchor).
+The dataset API, Arrow flattening, and integration adapters can bind to this resolver instead of five modality-specific paths.

 For the mechanics of decoding and slicing each modality, see the media guide.
 For how the resolver fits the integration ports, see integrations.